Manushyaputhiran: Posts

-In January 2023, he was appointed as the president of Chennai Municipal Library Commission.
+In January 2023, he was appointed Chairman of Chennai Local Library Authority.

 Views

 He is known for his progressive views on various socio-political issues like abolition of capital punishment, caste annihilation, and women's liberation.

 Controversies

-In 2018, Manushyaputhiran and H.Raja were involved in a war of words due to a poem written by the former.
-Several writers then voiced their supports to Manushyaputhiran.
+In 2018, Manushyaputhiran and H. Raja were involved in a war of words due to a poem written by the former.
+Several writers then voiced their support of Manushyaputhiran.